And kids who grow up in a home where parents smoke are more likely to become smokers too.

 and encouragement to help them kick the habit.
 Quitting isn't easy because smoking

 is highly addictive.
-But there

-find information and help online at:
+You also can find information and help online at: